SciProgCentre/rl-tge-sim/README.md

  -o,--output <FILENAME>          print simulation result in the file with
                                  given name
  -s,--seed <NUMBER>              set the random generator seed
+    --save-plot <FILENAME>       save graph of simulation result in the html-file with given name
     --seed-photons <FILENAME>    set the path to file contains list of seed photons in next format:
                                  POSITION_X POSITION_Y POSITION_Z